 Typically, Honey Brown's Club 51 single features a ballad side and a jump side.
 "No Good Daddy" is a slow uptown blues.
 Brown’s strongly etched voice smolders over an accompaniment by a wonderful tickling piano (we think it's Horace Palm) and Lefty Bates' guitar, while Red Holloway blows a long solo working the lower parts of his B-flat tenor with smooth authority.
 "Ain’t No Need" is the jump side and it swings with vigor, as Brown rides the rhythm section with assurance, while Holloway blows on the short break and Mac Easton on baritone sax plays some prominent counterpoint.
 It seems inconceivable today that these terrific sides were virtually ignored upon their release in 1956.
 There has never been a legitimate release of the Honey Brown single, but "repros" on 45 rpm are now widely available.

 Galen Gart mentions one John Barnette from California coming to Chicago in June 1957 to sign Honey Brown to a recording contract.
 There is no mention of the label that Barnette, a well-known agent, was involved with.
-Some of Barnette's previous attempts to get Chicago-based artists (e.g., Ann Carter) recording sessions in Los Angeles had fallen through, as we suspect happened in this case.
+There was a reason for this.
+Some of Barnette's previous attempts to get Chicago-based artists (e.g., Ann Carter) recording sessions in Los Angeles had fallen through.
+We suspect the same thing happened in this case.
 Brown by the late 1950s had settled down in Chicago, and continued to make occasional club appearances, including one on the undercard for a Roy Milton date at the Crown Propeller Lounge, which was then on the way down, in January 1959.
 Brown recorded one further session that we know of, for Tommy "Madman" Jones's M&M imprint, in 1961.

 Sources on Brown: Chicago Defender clips: 26 June 1937, 27 February 1937, 7 August-3 September 1948, 24 September 1953, 3 January 1959; and courtesy of Lars Bjorn, co-author with Jim Gallert of Before Motown: A History of Jazz in Detroit 1920-1960 (University of Michigan Press, 2001), Michigan Chronicle clips: 31 January 1942, 15 December 1945, 5 January 1946, 26 July 1947, and 5 June 1954.